npc-gnu/pacostrap/README.md

 ## My New Ideas To Add `pacostrap`
 - 1st Making second stage Archinstall compatible.
 - 2nd Support to other linux distros in first stage.
-- 3rd Make text animated.
+- 3rd Make you able to install packages by your own in first stage.

 ## Fork(s) Of pacostrap
 [javav12/pacofstrap](https://github.com/javav12/pacofstrap)